 The College has a strong reputation for curriculum innovation and change.
-It has introduced new courses in many areas of the curriculum in order to meet student needs better.
+Over the years it has introduced new courses in many areas of the curriculum in order to meet student needs better.
 A particular strength is the breadth of provision to students of different abilities.
+For 2017/18, the College has introduced several new full time courses in construction and is working with Morriston Comprehensive School delivering three A level subjects and one vocational course as part of an enhanced school offer.
+In addition the College has strengthened its approach to the development of learners' literacy, numeracy, digital literacy and employability skills through a new 'Skills 4 Progression' initiative introduced across all full time programmes.

-A number of our students have low levels of prior educational achievement.
-The College is growing the range of courses aimed at students who are at risk of becoming NEET (Not in Employment, Education or Training).
+The College continues to expand the range of courses aimed at students who are at risk of becoming NEET (Not in Employment, Education or Training).
 Initiatives include the development of "The Bridge" programme and Level 1 Vocational Studies programmes to provide tasters to keep young people in education and to progress on to vocational programs the following year.

-The College is also working closely with local schools through the delivery of its "KickStart" programmes for potentially disengaged 14-16 year olds.
-The programme provides a range of activities with the aim of engaging the young people to encourage them to continue in education post-16.
+The College is also working closely with local schools through the delivery of its 'KickStart' and 'Junior College' programmes for 14-16 year olds.
+The programmes provide a range of activities with the aim of engaging and inspiring the young people to encourage them to continue in education post-16.

 The College continues to offer a wide range of Level 3 programmes including over 40 different A Level subjects.
 The A Level programme is enhanced by a specialist tutorial programme for those applying to Oxbridge or to medical professions.
-The College is proud that 6 students from this summer's exams have progressed to Oxbridge with around a further 200 progressing to Russel Group Universities.
+The College is proud that 6 students from this summer's exams have progressed to Oxbridge with around a further 200 progressing to Russell Group Universities.